Authentication - Backend Server

 - The user clicks the Logout button within your application.

-- The user is sent to the Logout endpoint of your backend server.
+- The user is sent to the Logout Endpoint hosted on your backend server.

-- The backend server destroys the session cookie.
+- The backend server destroys the user's Application Session cookie.

-- Wristband destroys the authentication session and redirects the user to your application's Login endpoint.
+- Wristband destroys the Auth Session and redirects the user to your application's Login Endpoint, or a specified redirect URL.

 Refreshing Access Tokens